 - Create a free account with AhaSlides in less than 3 minutes when prompted.

-- Choose ‘Family Christmas Quiz’ or ‘Work Christmas Quiz’ from your ‘My Presentations’ dashboard.
+- Choose your downloaded quiz from the ‘My Presentations’ dashboard.

 - Start adjusting questions to suit your audience!